Kalvarija, Lithuania

-Kalvarija is a town in southwestern Lithuania, located in the Marijampolė County, close to the border with Poland.
+Kalvarija (Kalwaria) is a town in Marijampolė County in southwestern Lithuania, near the border with Poland.
 It is the administrative seat and largest town of Kalvarija Municipality.

 Etymology and names

 Variants of the name include Kalvarijos, Kalvariya, Kalwarja, Yiddish: קאלװאריע (Kalvarye), Kalwaria (Polish), Kalvarien (German), Calvaria, Kalvaria, Kalwariya, and Kalwarya.
 The town is named so because it was established in the 17th century as a shrine commemorating the crucifixion of Jesus.